 2. Oreshiki Jun: For the best tonkotsu in town

-Considered a ‘rising star’ in the tonkotsu ramen world, Oreshiki Jun offers a deliciously rich broth and is part of the Setagaya Ramen group.
-You can choose the firmness of you noodle from 1-5, and they have a famous chili oil with 18 ingredients which can really lift the rich broth.
+Considered a rising star in the tonkotsu ramen world, Oreshiki Jun offers a deliciously rich broth and is part of the Setagaya Ramen group.
+You can choose the firmness of you noodle from 1 to 5, and they have a famous chili oil with 18 ingredients which can really lift the rich broth.
 Lots of other dishes are also available including curry, dumplings and rice bowls, in case you needed something more!

 Offering some of the more unusual ramen options, Ikaruga has a great variety of dishes to choose from.
-You might want to skip the simple ramen at 780 yen in favour of the Tokyo Station Ramen for 1,000 yen, or the All-In Ramen for 1,060 yen.
-There are spicy options, dipping noddles and a three-cheese maze-soba which is only available from 2pm onwards.
-It comes with a raw egg and is generously sprinkled with parmesan, reggiano and red cheddar—perfect if you want something unusual!
+You might want to skip the simple ramen at 800 yen in favour of the Tokyo Station Ramen for 1,030 yen, or the All-In Ramen for 1,080 yen.
+There are spicy options, dipping noddles and a three-cheese maze-soba which is only available from 2 pm onwards.
+It comes with a raw egg and is generously sprinkled with Parmesan, Reggiano and red cheddar—perfect if you want something unusual!

 Hirugao offers a delicate and fragrant shio (salt) ramen with Hokkaido noodles in a chicken and seafood broth.
 The broth is clear and the noodles are delicate and thin, without being too soft.
 The Special ramen comes with dumplings if you’re particularly hungry!

-6. Soranoiro Nippon – For Edo-style (with a vegan option)
+5. Soranoiro Nippon: For Edo-style ramen (with a vegan option)

 Recommended hotels located nearby

 Ginza 1.2 km